colincullen/elm_on_phoenix/README.md

 ```
 Re-run the tests using Mix - all tests should pass now

-#### Finally, from the root directory of the app, start the server
+#### Finally, from the project root directory of the app, start the server
 ```
-cd ..
 mix phx.server
 ```
 You should now see ```Hello, Elm!``` on the page at http://localhost:4000